UMSKT/xpmgr/README.md

 `--SetConfirmationID`: Sets a Confirmation ID (tested to work with dashes).

+`--GetWPALeft`: Gets the number of days before activation is required, in days.

+`--GetEvalLeft`: Gets the number of days before the evaluation period expires, in days.
+In most cases, this should be 2147483647.

 Make sure you do commands right, since, as of now, there's no checking to make sure it's correct or not!

 ## Releases